 First, make sure to wipe off your backpack any time you spill something on it or otherwise dirty it.
 A few seconds of effort right when it gets dirty will prevent more work later.

 If you need to fully wash your Setout Backpack, hand wash it.
 Don't put it in the washing machine.

-Hand washing your backpack will allow you to target problem areas with a little extra elbow grease and prevent a washing machine from damaging the zippers or tearing the straps.
+Hand washing your backpack will allow you to target problem areas and prevent a washing machine from damaging the zippers or tearing the straps.

 First, fill a large sink or bathtub with cool to lukewarm water.
 By not using hot water, you’ll avoid burning yourself or damaging your pack.

-Add a gentle detergent or natural soap like Dr. Bronner’s Magic Soap (what we use on our own Outbreakers) to the water.
-If you use detergent, make sure it’s free of dyes, fragrances, and chemicals which could damage your bag or irritate your skin.
+Add a gentle detergent or natural soap like Dr. Bronner’s Magic Soap (what we use) to the water.
+If you use detergent, make sure it’s free of dyes, fragrances, and chemicals that could damage your bag or irritate your skin.
 Soak you Setout Backpack and spot treat as needed.

 Once your bag is dry, treat the zippers to keep them running smoothly.
 A non-greasy, non-staining silicone spray will help lubricate the zippers and keep them from rusting.
 The helpful users at Ask Metafilter recommend using paraffin wax, powdered graphite, or even a crayon to keep zippers running smoothly.

 Wiping down your bag after a trip is always a good idea, but you shouldn’t do a full wash too often.
 Once or twice per year is plenty.
 Excessive washing can damage the bag and wear away its day-to-day water resistance.